KCC Foster Carers and Kent Supported Homes hosts privacy notice

 - inform future service planning and the commissioning of services

-- ensure that foster carers receive the correct payments.
+- ensure that foster carers and hosts receive the correct payments.

 How long your personal data will be kept

-We keep your information securely in line with the retention periods shown below, after which time it is archived or securely destroyed, unless we are required by legal reasons to retain records for longer than the stated retention period.
+We keep your information securely in line with the retention periods shown below, after which the information is made inaccessible to system users or securely destroyed, unless we are required by legal reasons to retain records for longer than the stated retention period.